lukezhangui/thoughts/a list of things to do.md

 #Slack off at work (a.k.a Things to do to look like you are working very hard)
 - Go learn about another programming language, how about some Ruby?
+- All in the name of refactoring: take a piece of code and play with it on Codepen.
+  Make it the least browser compatible, futuristic piece of thing ever.

 #Epics: Going to the moon in small steps.
 Big things are hard, so do them a bit at a time.
 > Make a piece of art work